 ARE YOUR KIDS ON KETO TOO?
 WHAT DO YOU COOK FOR THEM?

 My kids are not on Keto, but they do eat a lot of keto stuff because when I cook dinner, I cook one meal for everyone.
 But the great part is that the food is SO good that it really isn’t an issue.
 The only thing my kids really balked at was the Keto pizza, so on pizza night I make ours keto and they have a pre-made frozen pizza.

-At this point I probably now have 20-25 different really good go-to dinner options that we rotate through, which is plenty for us because no one in my family really minds eating the same things.
-I do try to add at least one new thing in each week, but our menu is more limited because of my weird diet restrictions.
-If you eat meat and chicken, you would easily have far more options to choose from!
+At this point, I probably now have 20-25 different really good go-to dinner options that we rotate through, which is plenty for us because no one in my family really minds eating the same things.
+I do try to add at least one new thing each week—if you eat meat and chicken, you would easily have far more options to choose from!

 These days I do most of the cooking, at least for dinner, which is a big shift for us.
 When my husband retired 5 years ago to become the stay-at-home dad, it became his job to take care of dinner.
 But he hates cooking dinner, and he is not at all a meal planner, so more often than not, we would end up going out to eat, which is probably why we both started gaining so much weight!